prvn-pa/latex-manuscript/docs/index.md

 ## Outline

 There are three parts to the documentation.
-Part one focuses on introduction to LaTeX and its installation.
+Part one focuses on the introduction, installation and configuration of necessary packages.
 The second part focuses on preparing a manuscript with LaTeX.
 It introduces the preamble, sections and other options in detail.
-The final part discusses the integration of LaTeX with Git and Github.
-A template file is available within this repository, and you can use it from the header link.

-### Part - 1

-1. Why LaTex, Git and Github?
-2. Installation
-3. Editor

-### Part -2

-4. Manuscript Structure
-5. Preamble and Sections
-6. Tables and Figures
-7. Equations and Inline Math
-8. References

-### Part -3

-9. Configuring git and github
-10. Tracking Changes
-11. Branches
+The final part discusses some of advanced options like branching and using dedicated editors like VS Code or web based solutions.

+## Audience

+- Unless you want ensure the necessity of LaTeX and Git, you can safely skip the introduction part.
+- If you're familiar with LaTeX installation or already using it, you can skip the installation part too.
+You may refer only the installation of `git` and `github-cli`.
+- Also, this guide is aimed for those who start learning LaTeX.
+If you're already using LaTeX, there is nothing new for you to learn from the manuscript preparation part.
+You may refer only the `git` part, from the corresponding sections.

+## Recommended Usage

+- It is better use this guide as a tutorial
+- Read along with experimenting the things
+- [Please let me know](mailto:prvnpa4@gmail.com), if you struck at some point or wish to provide me a feedback.